searinminecraft/stk-addon-retriever/README.md

 ## Requirements
 You will need the following dependencies:
 * pick (install with `python3 -m pip install pick`)
+* requests (install with `python3 -m pip install requests`)
 * supertuxkart (duh)

 ## How2Use???

-Clone this repository then execute:
+For both Windows and Linux, clone this repository, then execute:
 ```
 python3 stk-addon-retriever.py
 ```
-or
+or (Linux only)
 ```sh
 chmod +x stk-addon-retriever.py   # you only have to do this once
 ./stk-addon-retriever.py